 The D'Youville Freshman Experience (DFX) is designed to assist the freshman class.
 The first year will be exciting, fun and challenging.
 DFX will help students successfully deal with the adjustment issues that all freshmen face.
-Starting with orientation, freshmen are assigned a college mentor and are registered for FOCUS: Freshmen Seminar.
+Starting with orientation, freshmen are assigned a college mentor who they work with their first semester and are registered for FOCUS: Freshmen Seminar.
 In addition, there are specific activities and leadership opportunities designed for freshmen.